 Corporate income tax (CIT) rates

-A flat CIT rate of 25% applies to net taxable income.
+A flat CIT rate of 22% generally applies to net taxable income.
+However, certain tax objects or industries have special tax regimes.

 Public company discount